 - California AB 665, introduced in 2015 by California Outdoor Sporting Caucus Co-Chair Assemblyman Jim Frazier, would “…provide that the state fully occupies the field of the taking and possession of fish and game” and that”…the commission and the department are the only entities that may adopt or promulgate regulations regarding the taking or possession of fish and game on any lands or waters within the state.”

-- Introduced in 2015 by Congresswoman Ileana Ross-Lehtinen (FL) during the 114th Congress, the Preserving Public Access to Public Waters Act, would require state collaboration and agreement with the secretaries of Interior and Commerce before any marine reserve or protected area could be implemented in state or territorial waters.
+- Congresswoman Ileana Ross-Lehtinen (FL) introduced the Preserving Public Access to Public Waters Act, in 2015 which would require state collaboration and agreement between the Secretaries of Interior and Commerce before any marine reserve or protected area could be implemented in state or territorial waters.

-- MT SJR 6 - Requesting that the state's congressional delegation work to return management of the state's recovered grizzly bear populations to the state and initiate further review of grizzly bear populations that meet the criteria for delisting
+- MT SJR 6 – Became law in 2019 and requested that the state's congressional delegation work to return management of the state's recovered grizzly bear populations to the state and initiate further review of grizzly bear populations that meet the criteria for delisting.

 - UT HB 315 - Amends provisions of the Municipal Land Use, Development, and Management Act and the County Land Use, Development, and Management Act; defines terms; addresses local authority to adopt local land use requirements and regulations; amends the process to vacate a public street; clarifies local authority regarding a planning commission; amends the authority of a local legislative body regarding zoning.

-- NY AB, newly passed in New York, Amends the Environmental Conservation Law; extends the authority of the Department of Environmental Conservation to fix by regulation measures for the management of crabs.
+- NY SB 2409, newly passed in New York, Amends the Environmental Conservation Law; extends the authority of the Department of Environmental Conservation to fix by regulation measures for the management of crabs.

-Pro-sportsmen legislators should remain vigilant against attempts to curtail state fish and wildlife management authority, working with both agency staff and sportsmen’s interests to discourage local regulation of hunting and angling and to mitigate issues that arise from federal overreach into longstanding and well-established state management authority.
-Further, state legislators are encouraged to consider introducing preemption legislation that specifically states that their respective state will retain management authority, and that municipal governments cannot adopt regulations concerning hunting and angling.
+Sportsmen Legislators should remain vigilant against attempts to curtail state fish and wildlife management authority by working with both agency staff and sportsmen stakeholder groups to discourage local regulation of hunting fishing, and trapping.
+This will mitigate issues that arise from local interference and federal overreach into longstanding and well-established state management authority.
+Further, state legislators are encouraged to consider introducing preemption legislation that specifically states that their state fish and wildlife agency will retain management authority, and that municipal governments are not able to regulate hunting, fishing and trapping at the local level.

 For more information regarding this issue, please contact: